Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

 The suburb of Minyama had an income level above the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers in Minyama was $50,672, with an average income of $72,885.
-These figures compared to those for Rest of Qld, which were $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since June 2023, estimated incomes as of September 2025 would be approximately $55,694 (median) and $80,108 (average).
-According to the Census conducted in August 2021, household, family and personal incomes in Minyama ranked modestly, between the 47th and 48th percentiles.
-The largest income bracket comprised 27.6% earning $1,500 - $2,999 weekly (856 residents), similar to the regional figure of 31.7%.
-After housing expenses, 85.9% of income remained for other expenses.
-Minyama's SEIFA income ranking placed it in the 6th decile.
+The median income among taxpayers in Minyama was $50,672 and the average income stood at $72,885.
+These figures compared with Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates would be approximately $55,694 for the median income and $80,108 for the average income as of September 2025.
+According to figures from the Census conducted in August 2021, household, family and personal incomes all ranked modestly in Minyama, between the 47th and 48th percentiles.
+Income brackets indicated that the largest segment comprised 27.6% earning $1,500 - $2,999 weekly (856 residents), mirroring the region where 31.7% occupied this bracket.
+After housing costs, 85.9% of income remained for other expenses and the area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income